chainx-org/chainx-wiki-1.0/Map-DOT.md

     - find someone to send you a few PCX.

     - deposit BTC.
-The PCX earned by the deposits mining during the BTC confirmation period will be issued your ChainX account automatically.
+The PCX earned by the deposits mining during the BTC confirmation period will be issued to your ChainX account automatically.

 ![image](https://user-images.githubusercontent.com/8850248/58409413-92f38180-80a2-11e9-9014-8448033d1da0.png)